dawolfgang/MRrelation/README.txt

-## This repository contains all the necessary information and code (written in R)
+## This repository contains all the necessary posteriors and code (written in R) to
-## to calculate the posterior predictive mass distribution for an individual planet
+## calculate the posterior predictive mass distribution for an individual planet using
-## using the result of Wolfgang, Rogers, & Ford (2015).
-There are many ways in which
+## the result of Wolfgang, Rogers, & Ford (2015).
+This distribution marginalizes over
+## the hyperparameter (i.e. the M-R relation parameters') posteriors displayed in
+## Figures 2 and 3 to produce a distribution for the planet's possible masses that
+## incorporates these uncertainties (as opposed to simply using Equation 5, which
+## implements the best-fit parameters).
+Likewise, it marginalizes over the distribution
+## of possible radii that you have independently calculated; there are many ways in
-## the input planet radii can be specified, as listed in Step 5 below.
+## which the input planet radii can be specified, as listed in Step 5 below.

 ## This is written in R because the posterior samples that are output by the HBM MCMC
 ## algorithm we've used (JAGS) are R objects.
 Given most astronomers' unfamiliarity